masa-sumimoto/html-starter/README.md

 .foo, .foo-bar
 ```

-In terms of legibility (because Bootstrap is so) I am using kebab case.
+In terms of legibility I am using kebab case.
 But if the policies are unified in each project, I think that any writing style is acceptable.

 I am use Camel Case, such as React, when Javascript development is the focus.